IUrixl/IUrixl/README.md

 # IUrixl
 Born in Spain, 2008, began in the computer-related world at the early age of 8, with a strong passion for game development.
 Learnt and polished my skills by myself with over +7 years of practice.
 Mainly focused on backend, developing and contributing to active compilers, and computer graphics development.
 I have worked on over +40 Roblox commissions, of which 85% were small bug fixes and implementations, and the rest were entire games.
-I am currently seeking a position on a game development team.

-Developing a cross-platform (Linux-Window) game engine on Rust as a hobby in my free time, as well as a transpiled and compiled language in Batch (for the fun of it), which I plan to publicly release once I achieve a stable version of both projects.
+Developing a small assembly game to improve my skills on NASM!
+[Check it out!](https://github.com/IUrixl/stupidgame-asm).

 ## Skill Summary
 ![Lua](https://img.shields.io/badge/Lua-044a63?style=for-the-badge&logo=Lua&logoColor=blue)